-It was nearly 5 years ago when I was finishing work on an introductory textbook titled Nutrition for Everyone (https://www.nutritioncommunicator.com/resources), writing… and rewriting… and rewriting again, that I said I would NEVER write another textbook.
+Back in 2015, when I was finishing work on an introductory textbook titled Nutrition for Everyone, writing… and rewriting… and rewriting again, I said I would NEVER write another textbook.
 Well, guess what?
 I wrote another textbook!
 Looks like I had to “eat my words”!

-It was 3 years ago, in July 2017, that I wrote my second blog post about this experience of realizing I would have to “eat my words.”
+In fact, it was only two years after saying I would NEVER write another textbook, that I wrote about this experience of realizing I would have to “eat my words.”
 Now, as I complete the work on this book, I would like to finish the story…

-At the same time as the book writing invitation, I was making plans for this new venture, Nutrition Communicator, LLC.
-I had to admit it would be a perfect match: writing a book about nutrition communication at the same time I was developing an online presence to write, speak, and coach via conferences, webinars, social media, and www.nutritioncommunicator.com.
+At the same time as the book-writing invitation, I was making plans for this new venture, Nutrition Communicator, LLC.
+I had to admit it would be a perfect match: writing a book about nutrition communication at the same time I was developing an online presence to write, speak, and coach via conferences, webinars, and social media.

 Over the past two years, blog posts have featured “draft” excerpts from the book.
-Many of the weekly tips posted on social media, and tip sheets found here (https://www.nutritioncommunicator.com/tip-sheets) highlight content covered in the text.
+Many of the weekly tips posted on social media and tip sheets highlight content covered in the text.
 Weekly social media posts feature quotes from each chapter.
-It has been fun to share these “sneak-peeks” into the book and hear from so many readers that they can’t wait for it to be published.
+It has been fun to share these “sneak peeks” into the book and hear from so many readers that they can’t wait for it to be published.

 This book is one-of-a-kind.
 This book is so needed and will make such an impact on our profession.
 It has been my honor and privilege to eat my words and complete this work.

 Have you ever had to “eat your words”?
 I must say, I agree with Winston Churchill…

 “In the course of my life, I have often had to eat my words, and I must confess that I have always found it a wholesome diet.” ~ Winston Churchill

 If you like this content, please share it.